+After treatment, many patients encounter situations that cause stress and push them towards a relapse.
 The Extended Care program offers guidance and support during this trying time, teaching self-awareness and appropriate stress responses.
 Practice makes perfect, and Extended Care offers patients many opportunities to hone these skills.

 Because each patient has an individualized treatment plan, each patient will have a different area of focus.
 Some concentrate on relapse prevention, while others focus on self-esteem, communication skills, relationships, and family issues.
 The Extended Care team supports and encourages patients as they come to understand how addiction affects their thinking, their reactions, their behaviour, and their relationships.

 We know what they say about all work and no play.
 This is why an important part of recovery is finding recreational activities you enjoy, with people who support your newfound healthy lifestyle.
-Extended Care leisure activities include kayaking, camping, and hiking, plus many more.
+Extended Care leisure activities include kayaking, camping, and hiking, plus much more.
 Patients will also have opportunities to explore visual and expressive arts, as they journey to recovery.

 Not everyone needs Extended Care.
 But, for those who do, it’s crucial.